Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

-To solve a large nonsymmetric eigenvalue problem, one standard algorithm \cite[Sec.~6.2]{Saa11:Numerical-Methods} applies the Arnoldi process (with full orthogonalization) to form an orthonormal basis for the Krylov subspace, and it uses the structure of the basis to solve the RR eigenvalue problem efficiently.
+To solve a large nonsymmetric eigenvalue problem, one standard algorithm \cite[Sec.~6.2]{Saa11:Numerical-Methods} applies the Arnoldi process (with full orthogonalization; see~\cref{sec:arnoldi}) to form an orthonormal basis for the Krylov subspace, and it uses the structure of the basis to solve the RR eigenvalue problem efficiently.

-Instead, we propose to combine a fast construction of a Krylov subspace basis, such as $k$-partial orthogonalization~\cref{eq:partorth}, with the sRR eigenvalue problem~\cref{eqn:pre-sRR-eig}.
-Asymptotically, this algorithm uses less arithmetic than the classic approach.
+Instead, we propose to combine a fast construction of a Krylov subspace basis, such as $k$-truncated Arnoldi~\cref{eq:partorth}, with the sRR eigenvalue problem~\cref{eqn:pre-sRR-eig}.
+When the basis dimension $d \ll n$, this algorithm uses less arithmetic than the classic approach:

+This expression includes basis generation via $k$-truncated Arnoldi for $k$ constant, and sRR uses a fast sketching matrix (\cref{sec:random-embedding}).
+See~\cref{alg:srr} for pseudocode.

-As evidence, \Cref{fig:eigs-intro} highlights an eigenvalue problem from optimization where sRR runs over \textbf{10$\times$ faster} than the MATLAB \texttt{eigs} command.
+As evidence, \Cref{fig:eigs-intro} highlights an eigenvalue problem arising in numerical optimization for which sRR runs over \textbf{10$\times$ faster} than the MATLAB \texttt{eigs} command.
 Even so, both methods compute the desired eigenpair to the same accuracy. \Cref{sec:experiments} describes the experimental setup and provides further illustrations.
 For example, when applied to a sparse symmetric eigenvalue problem, sRR can outperform standard implementations of the Lanczos method in both speed and reliability.